SwastikCodes/YBI-MACHINE-LEARNING-INTERNSHIP/README.md

 # YBI-MACHINE-LEARNING-INTERNSHIP
-I have created this model which predicts the compreszive strength of cement based on various parameters like quantity of cement, water, fine aggregate and coarse aggregate
+I have created this model which predicts the compressive strength of cement based on various parameters like quantity of cement, water, fine aggregate and coarse aggregate
+I have created it as a final project for my internship in machine learning at YBI foundation.